 For Buro Rotterdam I wanted to show my experiments with the increasing importance of text as a visual phenomenon and the combination of tekst and image to convey experiences described in my diaries.

-I combined texts, written with conté on drawing paper, images in gouache, abstract canvasses with a paintstroke on a font in the colour of the atmosphere in the event described in the text, brushstrokes over written texts.
-In this way I tried to tell a story with sentences.
+I combined texts, written with conté on drawing paper and images in gouache.
+There were abstract canvasses with a paint-stroke on a font in the colour of the atmosphere over the event described in the text and brushstrokes over written texts.

-Some other pieces were first shown in the Malieveld project and the Janus was taken from a video about the act of creation: “Breathing in, breathing out” – 2008.
+This way I tried to tell a story with sentences.
+Some other pieces in the exhibition were first shown in the Malieveld project and the Janus was taken from a video about the act of creation: “Breathing in, breathing out” – 2008.

 Van de krekel en de mier